AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: Related Work

-\textbf{Workload-Aware Idle State Management.} Various proposals exist for techniques that profile incoming request streams and use that information to improve power management decisions.
-SleepScale~\cite{liu2014sleepscale} is a runtime power management tool that selects the most efficient C-state and DVFS setting for a given QoS constraint based on workload profiling information.
-WASP~\cite{yao2017wasp} proposes a two-level power management framework; the first level tries to steer bursty request streams to a subset of servers, such that other machines can leverage deeper, longer-latency idle states; the second level adjusts local power management decisions based on workload characteristics such as job size, arrival pattern and system utilization.
-Similarly, CARB~\cite{zhan2016carb} tries to pack requests into a small subset of cores, while limiting latency degradation, so that the other cores have longer quiet times and can transition to deeper C-states.
-The idea of packing requests onto a subset of active cores, so as to extend quiet periods on other cores is further explored by other work focusing on both C-state and DVFS management~\cite{chou2016dynsleep,asyabi2020peafowl,chou2019mudpm}.
-These proposals are orthogonal to \tech: while our new \CAgile C-state can provide most of the benefits of a deep idle state at much lower latency, advanced and workload-aware sleep management techniques can still bring additional power savings by enabling cores to enter traditional deeper, higher-latency C-states.
+\textbf{Workload-Aware Idle State Management.} Various proposals exist for techniques that profile incoming request streams and use that \jk{profile} information to improve power management.
+SleepScale~\cite{liu2014sleepscale} is a runtime power management \jk{technique} that selects the most efficient C-state and DVFS setting for a given QoS constraint based on workload profiling information.
+WASP~\cite{yao2017wasp} proposes a two-level power management framework; the first level tries to steer bursty request streams to a subset of servers, such that other machines can leverage deeper, longer-latency idle states; the second level adjusts local power management decisions based on workload characteristics such as job size, arrival pattern and utilization.
+Similarly, CARB~\cite{zhan2016carb} packs requests into a subset of cores, while limiting latency degradation, so that the other cores have longer quiet times and can transition to deeper C-states.
+The idea of packing requests \jk{into a} subset of active cores, to extend \jk{idle} periods on other cores is explored by work focusing on both C-state and DVFS management~\cite{chou2016dynsleep,asyabi2020peafowl,chou2019mudpm}. \hgg{These proposals are orthogonal to \mbox{\tech}:} while \CAgile can provide most of the benefits of a deep idle state at a much lower latency, advanced and workload-aware sleep management techniques can still bring extra power savings by enabling cores \hj{and/or system} to enter traditional deeper, higher-latency C-states \cite{meisner2009powernap,meisner2011power,pelley2009understanding,raghavendra2008no,antoniou2022agilepkgc}. \hjj{Memory power management techniques \hjjj{\cite{delaluz2002scheduler,delaluz2001dram,diniz2007limiting,chang2017understanding,haj2020sysscale,david2011memory,deng2011memscale,chen2011predictive,deng2012coscale,felter2005performance,li2007cross,zhang2016maximizing,imes2018handing,deng2012multiscale}} have also been proposed to reduce system energy consumption and they are complementary to our work.}